 As you use some of the above social platforms, you’ll inevitably come across internet terms, slang, or a phrase or two that are unfamiliar.
 You’ll need some translation.

-Let’s arm you with a dictionary of commonly-used internet, social media acronyms, and some must-know jargon.
+Let’s arm you with a dictionary of commonly-used internet, social media acronyms, and some must-know words related to social media jargon.
+The

 - afaik: as far as I know